 This section presents our second distributed adaptive power control algorithm, called Progressive-Uniformly-Scaled Power Control (PUSPC), which is deadlock-free.
-In Subsection A, we present the details of the algorithm, followed by the proof of its deadlock-free property in Subsection B. Subsection C considers deadlock-free resolution for DAPC by applying the concept of PUSPC.
+In Subsection A, we present the details of the algorithm, followed by the proof of its deadlock-free property in Subsection B. Subsection C considers deadlock-free resolution for DAPC by applying the concept of PUSPC, and Subsection D presents an incremental power adaptation algorithm that modifies PUSPC for situations where the nodes are mobile and the network topology can change dynamically.